Band-selective third-harmonic generation in superconducting MgB$_2$: Possible evidence for Higgs amplitude mode in the dirty limit

 Figure~\ref{fig_polarz}(b) shows waveform of the pump pulse of $f=0.4$~THz.
 The polarization-dependent THG intensity from the sample is presented in Fig.~\ref{fig_polarz}(c) for $3f=1.2$ and 1.5~THz at 20 and 4.6~K, respectively.
 The peak fields of the corresponding pump pulses were set at 47 and 54~kV/cm for $f=0.4$ and 0.5~THz, respectively.
-These experimental settings were chosen in a way that $2f<2\Delta_{\pi}$ and the THG response is in the perturbative regime.
 In the presented THG intensity, a factor, $\cos^2(\theta_2-\theta_3)$, due to the polarization difference between WGP2 and WGP3 has been taken into account.
-Figure~\ref{fig_polarz}(c) clearly shows that the THG intensity is nearly independent on the pump-pulse polarization for both the $f=0.4$ and the 0.5~THz pump pulses.
-As the observed THG is dominated by the response of the $\pi$-band, the observed independence on the polarization provides further evidence for the Higgs mode being responsible for the THG.
+We can see that the THG intensity is only weakly dependent on the pump-pulse polarization for both the $f=0.4$ and the 0.5~THz pump pulses.
+It is worth noting that nearly polarization-independent THG is not necessarily the characteristic for the Higgs amplitude mode in general.
+On the one hand, isotropic THG was indeed theoretically predicted for the Higgs mode \cite{shimano_NbN_polarization,Schwarz20} and reported for the \textit{s}-wave superconductor NbN [\onlinecite{shimano_NbN_polarization}].
+On the other hand, for multiband or unconventional superconductors (e.g. $d+s$ wave), theoretical studies showed that the THG due to the Higgs mode can also be polarization dependent \cite{Lara_polarization,Schwarz20,Seibold21}, whereas the charge density fluctuations may contribute to a nearly polarization independent THG signal \cite{Seibold21}.
+In this context, our experimental results appeal for material-specific theoretical analysis and place clear constraint on that.